Statutory citizenship

 Statutory citizenship is a form of citizenship where the people or groups of people receiving citizenship are given access to citizenship by a legislative body of the nation.
 The use of restrictions and stipulations is a way of differentiating statutory citizenship from constitutional citizenship.
+The Supreme Court in Rogers v.
+Bellei (1971) held that statutory citizens do not have a constitutional right to citizenship; it is granted by Congress and can be revoked through an act of Congress.